zaiyr-sh/Kotlin-In-Action/out/production/KotlinInAction/ch_2/notes.md

 ---

 ## 2.3.
-REPRESENTING AND HANDLING CHOICES: ENUMS AND “WHEN
+REPRESENTING AND HANDLING CHOICES: ENUMS AND WHEN

 ### 2.3.1.
 Declaring enum classes